egy1st/zerobytes-mkdocs/docs/index.md

 # ZeroBytes: Why, How, and for Whom

-`Why:` *Obviously, there is a trade-off between gaining knowledge and the costly time and money to obtain these knowledge.
-I believe that knowledge should be available to learner in premium, but at no cost.*
+`Why:` Obviously, there is a trade-off between gaining knowledge and the costly time and money to obtain these knowledge.
+I believe that knowledge should be available to learner in premium, but at no cost.

-`How`: *When Free means Premium.
+`How`: When Free means Premium.
 When less means More.
 This is the most complex formula I try to master in ZeroBytes.
 It is just a start, The more to come next.

-`Whom`: I aim to make the Arab world a better place to learn, gain knowledge and apply these knowledge to solve real-life problems that is result in leading a better life.*
+`Whom`: My mission is to make the Arab world a better place to learn, gain knowledge and apply these knowledge to solve real-life problems that is result in leading a better life.

 # All Projects are Open Source